frederic-perez/AmE-dictionary/data/dictionary.md

 __careen__ _v_ :nine::m::camera: (careens, careened, careening) __1__ _(nautical)_ To heave a ship down on one side so as to expose the other, in order to clean it of barnacles and weed, or to repair it below the water line. __2__ _(nautical)_ To tilt on one side. __3__ To lurch or sway violently from side to side. _An open-air tour bus careened wildly out of control._ __4__ To tilt or lean while in motion. __5__ To career, to move rapidly straight ahead.
 __career ladder__ _n_
 __career suicide__
+__career__ _v_ :astonished: /kuh-REER/ To go at top speed in a headlong manner. _The tourists gripped their seats and exchanged anxious looks as the bus careered along the narrow roads._
 __carefree__
 __carefully__ _adv_ _It pays to consider his words carefully._
 __caresses__ _v_